xuanwang91/xuanwang91.github.io/_pages/about.md

 ## Research Interests
-My primary research interests are Natural Language Processing, Data Mining, AI for Sciences, and AI for Healthcare.
-Some current research directions include:
+My research focuses on _**Small, Open-Source, and Multimodal Language Model Agents for Science and Society**_, with applications in robotics, biomedicine, and social studies.
+Below are some research directions:

 - **Natural Language Understanding with Limited Supervision**:
   - Information extraction, knowledge graph construction, text classification, ...